National Defibrillator Network

 How can I register my defibrillator?

-The NDN will launch in spring 2019 when guardians will be able to register their defibrillator onto the network through their local ambulance service.
+We are aiming to launch the NDN in the summer of 2019 when guardians will be able to register their defibrillator onto the network through their local ambulance service.
 Some ambulance services are currently able to accept direct registrations so if you are looking to register your defibrillator now, please visit the map of ambulance services on the AACE website where there are links to contact your local service.

-Sign up here if you would like to be kept up to date with the work the BHF is doing within CPR and defibrillation.
+If you would like to be kept up to date with the work the BHF is doing within CPR and defibrillation, sign up to hear more.

 For more information on obtaining and using defibrillators take a look at our Guide to Defibrillators we produced in conjunction with the Resuscitation Council UK.